ArnaudLoos/HomeAssistant-Presentation/README.md

 <img src="https://github.com/ArnaudLoos/HomeAssistant-Presentation/raw/master/images/wemosD1.jpg" width="200">

 There exists an [HA component](https://home-assistant.io/components/thethingsnetwork/) for [The Things Network](https://www.thethingsnetwork.org/) to tie in to a global IoT network based on LoRaWAN.
 LoRaWAN hubs cover an area 5 - 15 km to provide wide-area network coverage for low-bandwidth sensors and allow querying of these sensors world-wide.
+Home Assistant could, for example, read from all the LoRaWAN sensors connected to a private hub monitoring a 30 acre farm.

+And APIs to integrate with everything.

 * [Python API](https://dev-docs.home-assistant.io/en/dev/)
 * [Websocket API](https://home-assistant.io/developers/websocket_api/)